Go for Green® Operations—Getting Started

 - Contact Ms. Jennifer Billington firstname.lastname@example.org to find a Certified G4G Coder in your region.

 - Installation and region dependent:

 - P3 Nutrition Lead: CPT Benjaman Wunderlich email@example.com

 - Navy: Ms. Jennifer Person-Whippo firstname.lastname@example.org

 - Marines: Ms. Sharlene Holladay firstname.lastname@example.org

-- Military Sealift Command: COL (ret.)
+- Military Sealift Command: LTC (ret.)
 Sandra Keelin email@example.com

 Detailed Guide for Food and Recipe Coding [PDF]: Describes the process involved in assigning nutritional quality codes (Green, Yellow, or Red) and sodium (salt) codes (Low, Moderate, or High).
 New version with major revisions coming soon.